makersmakingchange/LipSync/README.md

 This most recent version, the LipSync 4.0, is made up of the LipSync Joystick and LipSync Hub.
 The Joystick is the primary user interface, and contains a low-force Hall-Effect joystick and sip and puff sensors.
 The Hub has a display that provides a graphical interface for independently adjusting settings, as well as it provides the connection to the host device and up to three external assistive switches with 3.5 mm jacks.

 The device is comprised of off-the-shelf electronics and hardware, a custom PCB and 3D printed parts.
 The overall cost of materials (including materials required in bulk) for a single build is about $325 (plus shipping).
-In larger quantities, the cost of materials
+In larger quantities, the cost of materials is closer to $175.

 The LipSync is compatible with a range of host devices that are able to support a USB Mouse, a USB Gamepad and/or a Bluetooth Mouse.
 Compatible devices include PC and Mac computers and laptops, Android, iOS, and Windows smartphone and tablets, and the Xbox Adaptice Controller.